 - Red Cross Apps: The Red Cross offers a variety of apps that cover a range of topics from first aid for humans and pets to special instructions for different types of natural disasters.
 The app also downloads vital first aid information to your phone so you can access it even if cell towers are down.

-- Gasbuddy App: app so you can locate gas stations nearest you in the even of evacuation and congestion issues.
+- Gasbuddy App: The app helps you locate gas stations nearest you in the event of evacuation and congestion issues.

 Should you choose to incorporate any of the above into your emergency plan, it is recommended you do a trial run using the technology and continue to practice its use in drills to keep skills current and install updates as required.

 In closing, most of us rely heavily on our mobile devices in our daily lives and may take for granted their availability during a crisis.
 It is important to secure external backup batteries for your device(s) and store them with your emergency supplies.
 Also, if you know an emergency is headed your way, be sure to have everyone who has a cell phone or tablet charge it ahead of any possible power outage.